-Overview: The Missoula Urban Transportation District will receive funding to buy battery electric buses and charging equipment to replace diesel buses on its Mountain Line fleet that have exceeded their useful life.
+The Department of Transportation awarded \$10.9 million to the Missoula Urban Transportation District to buy battery electric buses and charging equipment to replace diesel buses on its Mountain Line fleet that have exceeded their useful life.
 The agency committed to transition the entire fleet of vehicles to zero-emission technology by 2035 and, with this grant, will reach 90% of that goal.

-See here for the full list of Low- and No- Emission Bus Grant recipients
+See here for the full list of Low- and No- Emission Bus Grant recipients.